Bishellable drawings of $K_n$: Bishellable Drawings and the Crossing Number

 \subsection{Preliminaries}

-We remark that we consider only {\em good\/} drawings (also known as simple topological drawings): no edge can cross itself; no two edges with a common incident vertex can cross; and no two edges can cross more than once.
-It is well-known that any drawing of a graph $G$ with fewest crossings is necessarily good.
+We remark that we consider only {\em simple\/} drawings (also known as good drawings, or simple topological drawings): no edge can cross itself; no two edges with a common incident vertex can cross; and no two edges can cross each other more than once.
+It is well-known that any drawing of a graph $G$ with fewest crossings is necessarily simple.

-The relation between the number of crossings in a rectilinear (or pseudo-linear) drawing of $ K_n $ and the number of its $ k $-edges was first described by Lov\'asz et al.~\cite{lve} and, independently, by \'Abrego and Fern\'andez~\cite{af}. \'Abrego et al.~\cite{twopage} generalized the notion of $k$-edges to arbitrary good drawings, as follows.
+The relation between the number of crossings in a rectilinear (or pseudo-linear) drawing of $ K_n $ and the number of its $ k $-edges was first described by Lov\'asz et al.~\cite{lve} and, independently, by \'Abrego and Fern\'andez~\cite{af}. \'Abrego et al.~\cite{twopage} generalized the notion of $k$-edges to arbitrary simple drawings, as follows.
 Fix a drawing $ D $ of $ K_n $ and a face $ F $ of $ D $.
 For an edge $uv$ of $D$, we arbitrarily choose one of its orientations: here we use $u$ to $v$.
-For each other vertex $w$, the three vertices $u,v,w$ induce a \Triangle~$T$ in~$D$.
-Because $D$ is a good drawing, $T$ is a simple closed curve in the sphere (it is slightly simpler technically to consider embeddings in the sphere rather than the plane).
+For each other vertex $w$, the three vertices $u,v,w$ induce a \Triangle\ $T$ in $ D $.
+Because $D$ is a simple drawing, $T$ is a simple closed curve in the sphere (it is slightly simpler technically to consider embeddings in the sphere rather than the plane).

 As we traverse $T$ from $u$ to $v$ to $w$ and back to $u$, $T$ has natural right and left sides relative to the directed edge $uv$.
 Assign to $w$ the side $R$ (right) if $F$ is on the left side of $T$; otherwise, assign $L$ (left) to $w$.
 Thus, for each $w\notin \{u,v\}$, $w$ is assigned either $R$ or $L$.
 Then $uv$ is a \emph{$k$-edge\/} if $k$ is the smaller of the number of $R$'s and $L$'s (for $uv$).
 Note that being a $ k $-edge is independent of the orientation of the edge $ uv $ as reversing $ uv $ simply exchanges all the labels $ R $ and $ L $.